 Teree says employees at Oakridge have used small loans for things like paying medical bills, fixing their cars, or buying textbooks for their kids.
 She also notes that employees at all pay levels have accessed the loans.
 “We don’t know who needs what when,” she says.

 Having a financial coaching component also allows individuals to begin planning for the future, so they are better able to respond to emergencies and build wealth.
 Since the Financial Empowerment Center opened in April, it has helped clients reduce debt by more than $160,000 and increase savings by more than $100,000 among individuals who mostly earn $30,000-$60,000 per year.

 View Wealth-Building Strategies

-The Central Iowa Works' guide on Wealth-Building Strategies can help you consider your best options for supporting employees' financial well-being.
+The Central Iowa Works' guide on Wealth-Building Strategies can help you consider your best options for employee benefits that support employees' financial well-being.